awsdocs/aws-java-developer-guide/doc_source/section-client-configuration.rst

 HTTP Transport Configuration
 ============================

-You can configure several HTTP transport options by using the :java-api:`ClientConfiguration` object.
+You can configure several HTTP transport options by using the :aws-java-class:`ClientConfiguration` object.
 New options are occasionally added; to see the full list of options that can be retrieved or set, see the |sdk-java| reference.

 Each of the configurable values has a default value defined by a constant.
-For a list of the constant values for :classname:`ClientConfiguration`, see :java-ref:`Constant Field Values
+For a list of the constant values for :classname:`ClientConfiguration`, see :sdk-java-ref:`Constant Field Values
-<constant-values.html>` in the :title:`AWS SDK for Java Reference`.
+<constant-values>` in the |sdk-java-ref|.

 Local Address
 -------------

-To set the local address that the HTTP client will bind to, use :java-ref-nf:`ClientConfiguration.setLocalAddress
+To set the local address that the HTTP client will bind to, use :aws-java-ref:`ClientConfiguration.setLocalAddress
-<com/amazonaws/ClientConfiguration.html#setLocalAddress(java.net.InetAddress)>`.
+<ClientConfiguration.html#setLocalAddress-java.net.InetAddress->`.

 Maximum Connections
 -------------------

-You can set the maximum allowed number of open HTTP connections by using the :java-ref-nf:`ClientConfiguration.setMaxConnections <com/amazonaws/ClientConfiguration.html#setMaxConnections(int)>` method.
+You can set the maximum allowed number of open HTTP connections by using the :aws-java-ref:`ClientConfiguration.setMaxConnections
+<ClientConfiguration.html#setMaxConnections-int->` method.

 Proxy Options